sigitpurnomorepo/DCOC/task/linux/Add and Expand volume.md

 // Write table to disk and exit
 Command (m for help): w  -> Write table to disk and exit

-// Create LVM from /DATA
+// Create LVM for /DATA
 pvcreate /dev/sdb
 pvs
 vgcreate vg-data /dev/sdb